-- (a) seeking approval of the membership of the Board and its sub-groups; - (b) the production of examination papers; - (c) marking and moderation processes and other quality assurance scrutiny, in liaison with the School Director of Learning and Teaching or the Institution Lead for Assessment where necessary; - (d) the chairing of the meetings of the Board; - (e) ensuring that any decisions on progression, classification or the award of academic qualifications are not influenced beyond the recorded marks by a student having plagiarised and/or colluded or otherwise been disciplined; - (f) making and recording all arrangements with external examiners, including the size and nature of the sample for moderation in accordance with University guidelines, arrangements for consultation at Reassessment Boards where required and ensuring that the views of external examiners are given due weight in any decisions made by the Board of Examiners which are not determined by formal vote; - (g) considering any recommendations of the Extenuating Circumstances Panel; - (h) the recording of decisions made by the Board of Examiners and ensuring that all members of the Board of Examiners or appointed sub-group thereof have signed the appropriate results and pass lists; - (i) ensuring compliance with the relevant Regulations; and - (i) undertaking such other tasks as the Senate shall require.
+- (a) seeking approval of the membership of the Board and its sub-groups; - (b) the production of examination papers; - (c) marking and moderation processes and other quality assurance scrutiny, in liaison with the School Director of Teaching and Learning where necessary; - (d) the chairing of the meetings of the Board; - (e) ensuring that any decisions on progression, classification or the award of academic qualifications are not influenced beyond the recorded marks by a student having plagiarised and/or colluded or otherwise been disciplined; - (f) making and recording all arrangements with external examiners, including the size and nature of the sample for moderation in accordance with University guidelines, arrangements for consultation at Reassessment Boards where required and ensuring that the views of external examiners are given due weight in any decisions made by the Board of Examiners which are not determined by formal vote; - (g) considering any recommendations of the Extenuating Circumstances Panel in accordance with Regulation 11; - (h) the recording of decisions made by the Board of Examiners and ensuring that all members of the Board of Examiners or appointed sub-group thereof have signed the appropriate results and pass lists; - (i) ensuring that the Board of Examiners awards prizes in accordance with the rules approved by the Learning and Teaching Committee and reports the awards to the School Board: - (i) ensuring compliance with the relevant Regulations; - (k) undertaking such other tasks as the Senate shall require.

-- 7.3.1 The role of the external examiner is to ensure that: - (a) internal marking is consistent, fairly applied and of an appropriate standard; - (b) assessment has enabled learning outcomes to be achieved and demonstrated; - (c) academic standards are appropriate for the level of the award; - (d) recommendations for awards and for classification of awards are consistent, fair, fairly applied and of an appropriate standard. - 7.3.2 The external examiner shall undertake duties as described in the Senate's Code of Practice for the External Examiner System for Awards (Taught Programmes):
+- 8.3.1 The role of the external examiner is to ensure that: - (i) internal marking is consistent, fairly applied and of an appropriate standard; - (ii) assessment has enabled learning outcomes to be achieved and demonstrated; - (iii) academic standards are appropriate for the level of the award; - (iv) recommendations for awards and for classification of awards are consistent, fair, fairly applied and of an appropriate standard. - 8.3.2 The external examiner shall undertake duties as described in the Senate's Code of Practice for the External Examiner System for Awards (Taught Programmes):

-https://portal.uea.ac.uk/learning-and-teaching/staff/external-examiners

-Including consultation with the Chair of the Board of Examiners with regards to all arrangements, e.g. size and nature of the sample for moderation.
+https://portal.uea.ac.uk/learning-and-teaching/staff/external-examiners including consultation with the Chair of the Board of Examiners with regards to all arrangements, e.g. size and nature of the sample for moderation.